getify/foi-lang/README.md

 Additionally, [Foi Guide](Foi-Guide.md) is a detailed exploration of the language.

-For implementers or language design enthusiasts, a [formal grammar specification](Grammar.md) is in progress.
+For implementers or language design enthusiasts, there's a full [Foi Specification](formalization-work/Foi-Specification.md), [Lexical Grammar](formalization-work/Lexical-Grammar.md), and [Syntactic Grammar](formalization-work/Syntactic-Grammar.md).

 ## Tools